kardianos/vendor-spec/README.md

 	 then that's extra information for a human to manage the package.
 	 Machines only need to know what a package used to be called (the "Vendor") and what they can be found once copied (the "Local").
+  * Q: Seriously, can't we rely on github to stay around and just pin the version?
+     - A: I've maintained line of business applications that are over 15 years old.
+In one case many of the dependent third-party components were no longer available.
+A re-write eventually took nearly a year to complete.
+Companies that are more then a few years old will have legacy programs.
+Libraries will drop off the face of the Earth.
+ * Q: What if we just copied the vendor code to the repository, then copy them to the GOPATH locations after a fetch?
+I don't like the idea of import re-writes.
+    - A: If you setup one project per GOPATH it would mostly work ("go get" wouldn't work).
+However, if two projects that shared the same GOPATH relied on the same vendor package, but different versions, then one vendor package would clobber the other vendor package.
+This approach doesn't work when scaling a company code base.
+ * Q: What about putting the hash or similar version in each package folder path?
+    - A: I'd be interested to see the tool that took this approach.
+I'm not convinced that it would be practical or that it could be done without modifying the "go" command.